matiasfha/draft-articles/advanced-typescript.md

 }
 ```

-> By convention typescript community use uppercase single letters to declare the type variable, in this case `T`.
+> By convention, typescript community uses single uppercase letters to declare the type variable, in this case, `T`.
 However, you can use any word to define it.

-Now, let's call this generic function with different types
+Now, let's call this generic function with different types.

 ```typescript
 let randomNumber = getRandomElement<number>(numbers);